Written by Vedika Pathania, a second-year student.

 Please note – the contents of this article may be disturbing for a younger audience.
 Meant for ages 15 and above

-The Taliban Take hold of suddenly and forcibly. control in Afghanistan two weeks before the United States was due to end a two-decade war by withdrawing its troops.
+The Taliban seized control in Afghanistan two weeks before the United States was due to end a two-decade war by withdrawing its troops.
 Kabul fell to the Taliban on Sunday, completing their takeover of the nation in a swift onslaught that saw provinces and warlords surrender without resistance.

 The Taliban is an Islamist religious-political movement and military organization in Afghanistan.
 They are regarded by many governments as terrorists.